bfirsh/otter/README.md

 Otter's a standalone server.
 The app running inside Otter talks to the same thing your client-side app does.
 If you've got a Backbone app, it talks to the same server which serves JSON for your models.

+### So I have to write my client-side code with Backbone?

+Nope!
+Unlike other techniques which allow you to run the same code server- and client-side, Otter is *framework agnostic*.
+It is an implementation of the browser APIs on the server, so almost any code which runs inside the browser will run inside Otter.

 ### Is it secure?

 Otter is far more paranoid than a browser so you don't trip up on the usual client-side vulnerabilities.